spiegelib/spiegelib/docs/source/examples/fm_sound_match_pages/fm_sound_match_synth_config.rst

 Synthesizer Configuration
 -------------------------

-In this notebook we get the synthesizer that we are performing experiments on setup.
-We’re using the free and open-source `Dexed VST <https://asb2m10.github.io/dexed/>`__., which is an emulation of the Yamaha DX7.
+First, we setup Dexed for the experiment by selecting parameters to automatically program.
 To simplify the experiment, we’ll only use a small subset of all the available parameters.

-Load Dexed into an instance of SynthVST

 .. code:: ipython3

     import spiegelib as spgl

+Load Dexed into an instance of SynthVST

 .. code:: ipython3